The 2015 perennial of the year is Firewitch Dianthus. This is a plant that can have more than one seasonal emphasis.

-In winter, Firewitch lends a silver – snow/blue interest to the landscape or container.
+In winter, Firewitch lends a silver – snow/blue color to the landscape or container.
 In spring, they bud in early April and are prolific bloomers for months.
 Then they sporadically bud until the winter freeze sets in.

 This plant is perfect for edging since it doesn’t get taller then 6 inches.
 It increases in size horizontally each year, and can be used as ground cover in hot and dry areas.
 Firewitch has a deep fuchsia bloom that does not fade.

 Etain blooms heavily in spring, is fragrant, and is yellow with, lavender-purple margins.

 Painted Porcelain, in the Cornuta Group, is violet, with large creamy white flowers on its upper petals infused with lavender-purple.
-Deeper purple central markings make this truly as beautiful as ‘painted porcelain.’
+Deeper purple central markings make this viola truly as beautiful as ‘painted porcelain.’

-Also, we will have Purple Showers, which is electric purple with slightly fragrant 2-inch flowers, and ‘Rebecca,’ which boasts vanilla-scented, white flowers, flushed lemon yellow in the center and flecked with deep violet around evergreen foliage.
+Purple Showers is electric purple with slightly fragrant 2-inch flowers, while Rebecca boasts vanilla-scented, white flowers, lemon yellow in the center, and flecks with deep violet around evergreen foliage.

-A novelty for the garden, ‘Sunset,’ a vibrant orange, which has fragrant daisy blooms with brown cones.
+A novelty for the garden, the Sunset cornflower is a vibrant orange which has fragrant daisy blooms with brown cones.
 The flowers have a rose fragrance and the petals are a florescent hot pink/orange.
 Any selection you choose is sure to be one of your garden favorites.